What Is Insulin Resistance?

 - Hormonal disruption, including irregular cycles, PCOS, and low testosterone

-- Increased risk of heart disease, stroke, and fatty liver disease
+- Increased risk of heart disease and stroke

-- Cognitive decline and depression: insulin resistance is linked to both Alzheimer's risk (3) and doubled risk of major depression (11)
+- Cognitive decline: insulin resistance has been linked to increased Alzheimer's risk (3)

 The good news?
 Insulin resistance is highly reversible.
 Unlike many health conditions, this is one where lifestyle changes genuinely move the needle.
 You do not have to wait until you receive a diabetes diagnosis to take action.
 In fact, the earlier you address it, the better your outcomes (4).